gotthardp/lorawan-server/doc/Administration.md

  * *Application* identifier corresponding to one of the [Handlers](Handlers.md) configured.
  * *AppID*, which is a string with application-specific configuration.
  * *NwkSKey* and *AppSKey*
+ * *FCnt Check* to be used for this device (see the Devices section for more explanation).

 Optionally, you can also set the [ADR](ADR.md) parameters.
 The server will attempt to configure the device accordingly.